elkhayder/antdesign_icons/README.md

-# Package for Ant Icons
+# Package for AntDesign Icons

 An icon is a graphical representation of meaning.
 Icons can be used to express actions, state, and even to categorize data.
 [Ant Design's icons](https://ant.design/components/icon/) adhere to the following two principles and are designed for cross-platform consistency: